tjmedcalf/xero-frontend-dev-test/refactionjs/README.md

 The approach of calling the API every time a checkbox is clicked is not ideal as this filtering could be done in-app with react hooks and state, however doing it the way I did means the data is always fresh.

 I have implemented minimal tests but I haven't utilised any type checking other than basic prop-types - this is an area which could have significantly more time spent to improve stability of the app.
 However it does have the testing suite in place.

+There is also no production build script at this time however Parcel makes production bundling quite simple;

+    parcel build index.js

+# Getting Started

+### Pre-requisites:

+This application runs best with Babel 7.
+Everything _should_ be in the package.json.

+### To run:

+    npm install
+    npm start